Hugh Herbert: Career

-Herbert was often caricatured in Warners' Looney Tunes shorts of the 1930s/40s, such as Speaking of the Weather (1937) and The Hardship of Miles Standish (1940).
+Herbert was often caricatured in Warners' Looney Tunes shorts of the 1930s/1940s, such as Speaking of the Weather (1937) and The Hardship of Miles Standish (1940).
 One of the minor characters in the Terrytoons short The Talking Magpies (1946) is also a recognizably Herbertesque bird.
 In 1939, Herbert signed with Universal Pictures, where, as at Warners, he played supporting roles in major films and leading roles in minor ones.
-One of his best-received performances from this period is in the Olsen and Johnson comedy Hellzapoppin' (1941), in which he played a nutty detective.
+One of his performances from this period is in the Olsen and Johnson comedy Hellzapoppin' (1941), in which he played a nutty detective.

 Herbert joined Columbia Pictures in 1943 and became a familiar face in short subjects, with the same actors and directors who made the Stooges shorts.
+Commenting on these two-reel films, The Columbia Comedy Shorts notes for example that "Who's Hugh?
+(1943), His Hotel Sweet (1944), A Knight and a Blonde (1944) and Woo, Woo!
+(1945) are alarmingly similar in content; viewing them together, it's nearly impossible to detect" any difference.
 He continued to star in these comedies for the remainder of his life.

 Herbert wrote six screenplays, co-wrote the screenplays for the films Lights of New York (1928) and Second Wife (1930), and contributed to The Great Gabbo (1929) and others.
 He acted in three films co-written by the much more prolific (but unrelated) screenwriter F. Hugh Herbert: Fashions of 1934 (1934), We're in the Money (1935) and Colleen (1936).
 He also directed one film, He Knew Women (1930).